aames/aames.github.io/_posts/2017-10-19-personal_conflict.markdown

 Neither of them are happy with things now.

-Frank tries to rally support for his cause by stirring up watercooler conversation with colleagues.
+Frank tries to rally support for his cause by stirring up water cooler conversation with colleagues.
 They're not interested in participating so he psychs himself up and goes to Jenny: "Can we go and talk.
 Right now."

 Jenny feels threatened, she doesn't want to talk when Frank is visibly angry.